TalismanSociety/multisig-metadata-backend/README.md

 |   |-- siws-service            # independent SIWS service that in the future can be extracted out of the repo and hosted on serverless functions
 |__ ...
 ```

-## Known Issues

-- Something is broken with the install and build script of services.
-You need to install and build the services locally first.
-- Deployment process is currently manual and broken

 ## Future improvement